deepmodeling/dpgen/README.md

 ## Highlighted features
 + **Accurate and efficient**: DP-GEN is capable to sample more than tens of million structures and select only a few for first principles calculation.
 DP-GEN will finally obtain a uniformly accurate model.
 + **User-friendly and automatic**: Users may install and run DP-GEN easily.
 Once successfully running, DP-GEN can dispatch and handle all jobs on HPCs, and thus there's no need for any personal effort.
 + **Highly scalable**: With modularized code structures, users and developers can easily extend DP-GEN for their most relevant needs.
-DP-GEN currently supports for HPC systems (Slurm, PBS, LSF and cloud machines ), Deep Potential interface with DeePMD-kit, MD interface with [LAMMPS](https://www.lammps.org/), [Gromacs](http://www.gromacs.org/)   and *ab-initio* calculation interface with VASP, PWSCF, CP2K, SIESTA, Gaussian, Abacus, PWMAT, etc. We're sincerely welcome and embraced to users' contributions, with more possibilities and cases to use DP-GEN.
+DP-GEN currently supports for HPC systems (Slurm, PBS, LSF and cloud machines), Deep Potential interface with DeePMD-kit, MD interface with [LAMMPS](https://www.lammps.org/), [Gromacs](http://www.gromacs.org/)，[AMBER](https://ambermd.org/), Calypso and *ab-initio* calculation interface with VASP, PWSCF, CP2K, SIESTA, Gaussian, Abacus, PWMAT, etc. We're sincerely welcome and embraced to users' contributions, with more possibilities and cases to use DP-GEN.

 ## Download and Install
 One can download the source code of dpgen by